darrylyeo/nectar-lang/pkg/README.md

 deno run --allow-read --allow-env --allow-net --unstable src/main.ts
 ```

 Type a statement or query, then hit ENTER.
-The REPL will show the query result or the current state
+If the line is empty or there are no query results to be shown, the REPL will show you all the entities (nouns, categories, categorizations, relations, and hyper-relations) that have been defined thus far.

+The REPL can also create and exit scopes dynamically.
+Type `scope_name {` to enter a new scope.
+Type `}` to exit the scope.

 # The Future of Nectar

-Since hypergraphs are an all-encompassing data structure, Nectar will be able to output query results to CSV, JSON, YAML, SQL, GraphQL schemas, MongoDB, ArangoDB, GUN.js, Neo4J, Grakn.AI, graph visualizations and much more in the future!
+Since a hypergraph is an all-encompassing data structure, Nectar will be able to output query results to CSV, JSON, YAML, SQL, GraphQL schemas, MongoDB, ArangoDB, GUN.js, Neo4J, Grakn.AI, graph visualizations and much more in the future!

 Features to add:
 * Pronouns like "it", "this", "they" to reference subject of previous statements
 * Modifier blocks that apply hyper-relations to a group of relations:
   * Timestamps and time ranges
-  *
+  * Locations
 * Automated reasoning/logical inferences
 * Reactive properties
   * Bindings with JavaScript libraries like React, Vue, Svelte, RxJS
-* Jupyter
-* Make the grammar even more robust, comprehensive and on par with regular English
+* Continue to make the grammar more comprehensive, robust, and closer to regular English
   * Add custom dictionaries of words to use within the grammar
 * Intelligently apply contextual time ranges to statements based on past, present, and future tense

-Why "Nectar"?
+## Why "Nectar"?

 Nectar is fast as a hummingbird, resilient as a butterfly, and so fluid and rich in (syntactic) sugar that you can type it right from your stream of consciousness.
 Just as it's the definitive food source for bees, a foundational species within our biosphere, Nectar is the definitive source of all your data - the underlying con-nectar of everything within your tech ecosystem.
 How sweet is that?!